 The signals sent to HORACE from RXSM, LO-signal, SOE-signal and SODSsignal, are processed by a separate signal interface, which is physically located on the PDU-carrier-board.
 The interface uses optocouplers to ensure galvanic separation of the experiment and RXSM and to provide the signals to every component.
 The core system is therefore directly connected to the interface and is directly triggered by the incoming signals, which are then forwarded to the MU.
-As the LO- and SODS-signal are actually the only needed signals, the SOE-signal is implemented as redundancy if the LOsignal was missed because of technical malfunction, and is sent to HORACE with few seconds delay to lift-off (cf. 4.8.1).
+As the LO-signal is actually the only needed signal, the SOE- and SODS-signals are implemented as redundancy if the LO-signal was missed because of technical malfunction, and is sent to HORACE with few seconds delay to lift-off (cf. 4.8.1).